vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/gated-pipelines/03-shipit-enhanced/README.md

-# A CI pipeline with a dynamically updated gated job name
+# A gated CI pipeline with a dynamically updated gated job name

 This pipeline is an enhancement to the previous [sample of a gated pipeline with notifications](../02-shipit) and contains a dynamically updated gated job name along with an additional email notification after its successful complete execution.